What is exposure compensation?

 How does exposure compensation work in the different shooting modes?

-So now you know how to adjust exposure compensation and why you might need to use it.
-Let’s look at how it works in the various shooting modes.
+Now you know how to adjust exposure compensation and why you might need to use it.
+Let’s look at how exposure compensation works in the various shooting modes.
 These modes are:

 - Manual mode